julianxhokaxhiu/FFNx/README.md

 ## License

 FFNx is released under GPLv3 license.
-You can get a copy of the license here: [COPYING.txt](COPYING.txt)
+You can get a copy of the license here: [COPYING.TXT](COPYING.TXT)

 If you paid for FFNx, remember to ask for a refund from the person who sold you a copy.
 Also make sure you get a copy of the source code (if it was provided as binary only).